 Protecting the interests of dependent children and unmarried partners

-Protecting the interests of dependent children and unmarried partners in the context of care funding is crucial.
+Interests of dependent children and unmarried partners in the context of care funding must be protected.
 For homeowners, ensuring that dependents are provided for in the event of their move to residential care involves legal planning.

 This may include setting up trusts or making specific provisions in a will.
-It's essential to understand that council means tests for care fees consider the homeowner's financial assets, but specific arrangements can be made to safeguard the interests of qualifying dependants living in the home.
+You must understand that council means tests for care fees, consider the homeowner's financial assets, but specific arrangements can be made to safeguard the interests of qualifying dependants living in the home.

 Professional advice and support